5204

 Did you know that breaches caused by phishing take an average of 295 days to identify, according to IBM’s report?

-That’s nearly a full year for businesses to realize they’ve been compromised.
+That’s nearly a full year for businesses to realise they’ve been compromised.

 And the costs?